memflow/memflow/README.md

 ## Connectors

 All examples provided in this repository are using the `plugins` inventory to dynamically load a connector at runtime.
-When using the library programatically it is possible to just statically link a connector into the code.
+When using the library programmatically it is possible to just statically link a connector into the code.

 Some connectors also require different permissions.
 Please refer to the individual connector repositories for more information.